 - Represented Disney in breach of contract and copyright infringement lawsuit involving Disney's sale of movies on iTunes.

-Class Action Defense Strategy and Corporate & Securities Law Blog Articles
+Class Action Defense Strategy and Corporate & Securities Law Blog Posts

 - "Second Circuit Reverses Class Certification Order, Holding That a Clearing Broker's Alleged Knowledge of Fraud Against Shareholders, Absence Direct Involvement, Is Insufficient to Create a Duty of Disclosure," April 1, 2013